 The goal of this course is to introduce modern homotopy theory, its tools and applications.
 We will be particularly interested in two examples: chain complexes (see the previous Homology course) and topological spaces.
 We will present Quillen’s model categories, and we will explain the equivalence between topological spaces and simplicial sets.
 We will illustrate these methods with rational homotopy theory by showing that multiplicative structures of cochains encodes rational homotopy types of topological spaces.

-It is recommended to have taken the courses Homology (Emmanuel Wagner) and Homotopy I (Bruno Vallette).
+It is recommended to have taken the courses Homology (by Emmanuel Wagner) and Homotopy I (by Bruno Vallette).
 It will be useful to have a certain familiarity with categorical language and with basic notions of algebraic topology and homological algebra.

 - Model categories.

 - The course Higher categories (by Muriel Livernet) is a natural continuation of this course and a conclusion to the “homotopy” sequence of the master’s degree (Homology – Homotopy I/II – Higher categories).

 - I gave in 2020 a Peccot lecture entitled Real homotopy of configuration spaces at the Collège de France which gave concrete applications of the methods presented here.

 Lectures happened on Mondays 10:45–12:45 and Fridays 15:45–17:45.
 They began on January 11th and ended on February 19th.
 All lectures were online (via Zoom).
 The sessions were recorded and they are now available on YouTube.

 The exam was on Friday, March 5th, 14:00–17:00, in room 207C of the Halle aux Farines.
 It was an open-book exam: students had access to printed and handwritten lecture notes.
 Electronic devices were forbidden.